antony-git/FergLabLSS/README.md

 - the LSS can be trained locally, but it would be very computationally intensive even at lower numbers of frames and epochs.
 I have included a python script I used to train the propagator and the molgen on Midway

 ## Verification and Analysis
 The notebooks include the codes needed to verify various steps of the LSS.
-For example, the SRV's timescales can be verified by running kTICA and the MSM.
-The propagator get be verified with 'synth_trajs'.
+For example, the SRV's timescales can be verified by running kTICA and the MSM, and the propagator can be verified with 'synth_trajs'.
 Once satisfied with this accuracy, one can move on to analyzing the accuracy of the resultant kinetic and thermodynamic predictions.
 Sample outputs can be found on 'trp_cage_analysis.ipynb', or by running 'chignolin_analysis.ipynb'.